Skip to content

 #XSplit Broadcaster

 XSplit Broadcaster sits in the upgrade tier above Streamlabs.
 Subscriptions start at roughly $4/month billed annually, and the lifetime license runs $199 as of this writing.
-The scene editor is the smoothest we tested, and 24/7 chat support is a real benefit for first-time stream hosts.
+The scene editor is one of the smoothest in this category, and 24/7 chat support is a real benefit for first-time stream hosts.

 XSplit’s official feature page states that the latest build supports NVENC encoding, multi-stream output to multiple destinations, and SRT for low-latency remote guests.
 If you stream more than five hours a week, the lifetime license tends to pay back fast versus the monthly plan.